Ruchita-0310/Nanopore_seq/QC_trimming_assembly.md

-Installing and running softwares on ARC using conda and pip
 # Quality control
 ## 1. Porechop
 [Porechop](https://github.com/rrwick/Porechop) eventhough it is no longer available, you could still use it.
 ```
 conda create -n porechop
 conda activate porechop